ducksouplab/ducksoup/README.md

     - `"error` with more information in payload
     - `"stats"` (payload contains bandwidth usage information) periodically triggered (fired only when `stats` is set to true)
   - `stats` (boolean, defaults to false) to enable `"stats"` messages sent to client callback (please note that stats are polled every second)
-  - `logLevel` (int, defaults to 1):
-    - 0: no client logs sent to server
-    - 1: logs related to RTP stats (bitrates, fps, keyframes...) are sent to server
-    - 2: above + logs related to signaling are sent to server
-    - please note that logs relying on WebRTC stats data are only polled every second, meaning some data samples may be missing

 - `peerOptions` (object) must contain the following properties: